wangdingkang/3DUNET-NeuronPreprocessing/README.md

 ```bash
 python3 split2cubes.py $input_image_stack_directory $output_cubes_directory
 ```
 There will be multiple subfolders (divided along Z axis) under the output_folder.
-The reason is that we need to use multiple GPU to for speed-up in step 2.
+The reason is that we need to use multiple GPUs for speed-up in step 2.
 Each GPU will take care of one subfolder.

 Required to install python 3.7.x.